Starting with the framework

 A subscriber is a class that will contain our plugin logic by defining some callbacks methods to hooks.

-won't be used but instead replaced by a @hook
+For that the `add_action` and `add_filter` won't be used but instead replaced by a `@hook` annotation as following:

 If you want more information about this notation you can check [the subscriber documentation](https://wp-launchpad.gitbook.io/launchpad/general/creating-subscriber).